NBDsoftware/deep_cartograph/README.md

 Deep cartograph is a package to analyze and enhance MD simulations.

+This software has been developed for the [European BioExcel](http://bioexcel.eu/), funded by the European Commission (EU Horizon Europe [101093290](https://cordis.europa.eu/project/id/101093290)).

 ---

 Deep cartograph can be used to train different collective variables from simulation data.
 Either to analyze existing trajectories or to use them to enhance the sampling in subsequent simulations.
 It leverages PLUMED to compute the features and the [mlcolvar](https://github.com/luigibonati/mlcolvar.git) library to train the different collective variables [1](https://pubs.aip.org/aip/jcp/article-abstract/159/1/014801/2901354/A-unified-framework-for-machine-learning?redirectedFrom=fulltext).